gustavo-alberto/MicroManipulatorStepper/README.md

 ### ⚙ CAD-Files

 All CAD models are made in FreeCAD, to allow everyone to view and modify the design without subscribing or paying for a propriatary CAD solution.
+Note that most components are already disgned with the goal to make them easily machinable on a 3-Axis CNC-Mill.
+You can also 3D-Print the parts but have to live with thermal drift (carbon filled filaments cam reduce this problem).

 <div style="display: flex;">
     <img src="images/FreeCAD-Model.jpg" alt="FreeCAD Model" width="50%">